Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 # Calculus & Graphical Visualization of Functions
 A project where we used Python and MySql to showcase a tiny yet significant part of the beautiful and interesting field of Mathematics - Calculus.

-## Coming Soon (Release Date : 3rd Feb ,2024)
-- Search User History by Operation Type, Date, Time, etc.
-- View User History.
-- More Optimized Code.
-- Updated Documentation.
+## Important Notes
+- Since this repository is completed it won't be receiving updates or any new additions.
+So issues and all aren't reviewed here.
+- However, there is a new & complex version of this code coming to Github in the near future (Release Date is unknown).
+- If you do have any doubts about any legal issues or others, feel free to contact me for the same (Email addresses given below for contact purposes).

 ## Repository Information
-- Line Count: 1217.
+- Line Count: 1181.
 - Code Language : Python (Version 3.12) **(100%)**.
 - Created Using : Microsoft [Visual Studio Code](https://code.visualstudio.com/) Editor.
 - Date Created : 12th September 2023.
 - Publish Date (on [Github](https://github.com/)) : 14th November 2023.
-- Last Updated : 31st January 2024.
+- Last Updated : 2nd February 2024.
-- **Repository Status : Active.**
+- **Repository Status :  Completed [Inactive].**
 - Authors : [Rajveer Vora](https://github.com/RajveerVora) and [Vaibhav Bakshi](https://github.com/Vaibhav1506).
 - Number of Contributor(s) : 2.
 - License Used: [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (Open Source Project).